As of January 2023

-- a)Prohibited drugs (listed below) are defined as "substances which temporarily stimulate or depress race performance".
+- a)Prohibited drugs (listed on the following page) are defined in Article 132(1) of the Horse Racing Enforcement Regulations as "drugs which temporarily stimulate or depress race performance".
 In the event the prohibited drugs (except for anabolic steroids) are administered to a horse, the horse concerned cannot race for a period of 10 days.
-However, if the prohibited drugs such as Detomidine (49) and Medetomidine (94) are administered, the horse concerned cannot race for a period of 5 days.
-In addition, please be aware that Lasix (75 Furosemide) is also listed on the following page.
+However, if the prohibited drugs such as Detomidine (40) and Medetomidine (80) are administered, the horse concerned cannot race for a period of 5 days.

-- c)The use of any unlisted substances with the purpose of, or lead to temporarily stimulating or depressing race performance is prohibited.
+- c)The use of any unlisted drugs with the purpose of, or lead to temporarily stimulating or depressing race performance is prohibited.

 B) RESTRICTED DRUGS

-- b)The JRA will recommend withdrawal times for such restricted drugs.
-Please contact the JRA Veterinary Division or respective JRA Representative Offices for specific information.
+- b)The use of restricted drugs for which a restricted period is not indicated is not recommended.
+Please contact respective JRA Representative Offices for specific information.